Hi there you!

 I decided to rebrand Mama + Belle (I had changed and learnt a lot since starting out and the business had evolved too, so it was time for a change), a new website and new updated style of products.
 In September 2016 Mama + Belle 2.0 was launched (it wasn’t actually called 2.0!)… and what a successful reception it had!

 To say the show was a huge success would be an understatement.
 Not least because I was approached by the John Lewis buying team who decided they wanted to stock Mama + Belle in their stores and online!
 I was advised not to get my hopes up as they almost never take on brand new product concepts so it most likely won’t happen.
-Thankfully the neigh-sayers were all wrong, and in July 2017 my products were available for sale in John Lewis and have been ever since.
+Thankfully the neigh-sayers were all wrong, and in July 2017 my products were available for sale in John Lewis.
 Just typing that out even now fills me with off the charts excitement and unbelievable gratitude for that opportunity.

-Despite the world of teething jewellery being VERY well established now in the UK, with HUNDREDS of businesses and more popping up daily, Mama + Belle has remained on course and continues to grow.
-For that I can’t express enough how thankful I am for the business, my customers, the retailers that sell my products, the friends (virtual and real!) that support the business and the good Mama + Belle has been able to do through our monthly 10% of profits donations to charity (we currently support Stella's Voice in Moldova).
+Despite the world of teething jewellery being very well established now in the UK, with hundreds of businesses and more popping up daily, Mama + Belle remained on course and continued to grow.
+For that I can’t express enough how thankful I am for the business, my customers, the retailers that sold my products, the friends (virtual and real) that supported the business and the good Mama + Belle has been able to do through our monthly 10% of profits donations to charity (we supported Stella's Voice in Moldova).

 Since launching Mama + Belle I’ve dabbled in private labelling products for sale exclusively on Amazon.
 This has been a very random selection of products from cake piping nozzles to phone cases.
 Each product I branded myself, created a website and social media accounts, wrote the sales copy and conquered the advertising.

-Over the last few years, I’ve been receiving emails, messages and phone calls from mums that resonate with my story and need some guidance on how to set up a business of their own.
-I try and reply when I can, but running a busy business, a household and keeping up with 2 kiddies means my time is extremely limited.
+Over the last few years, I’d been receiving emails, messages and phone calls from mums that resonated with my story and need some guidance on how to set up a business of their own.
+I tried to reply to most, but running a busy business, a household and keeping up with 2 kiddies meant my time was extremely limited.

 Though this made me realise a passion and mission I had in me that I wasn’t aware of before.
-My business has allowed me the privilege of being a full time stay at home mum, and I know of SO many others mums who would love to do the same but their finances simply don’t allow them to.
+My businesses has allowed me the privilege of being a full time stay at home mum, and I know of so many others mums who would love to do the same but their finances simply don’t allow them to.

 So that's how I made my way here, to Mothers of Enterprise®.
-I'm so excited and hopeful for what this business is going to bring to the world.
-What it's going to help amazing mothers, just like you achieve.
+I'm so excited and hopeful for what this business is bringing to the world and for the impact it's already having.
+I can't wait to see how it's going to help amazing mothers, just like you achieve.
 I hope it's going to help bring families back together and allow mums one of the ultimate joys of being at home to raise their children.

-I hope this is just the beginning of our relationship and we'd love to stay in touch with you and learn more about you.
-The best way to for us do to that is to join the Mothers of Enterprise Society emails, which you can do so right here.
+I hope this is just the beginning of our relationship and I'd love to stay in touch with you and learn more about you.
+The best way to for us do to that is to join our Weekly MoEjo email series, which you can do so right here.

 I truly believe everyone has a gift/ passion/ purpose that only they can bring to this world, and the world needs more goodness.
 If I can be apart of helping even just one person bring that out to the world, then I'd count myself and this business a success.